 Price around: €122-235

-Rosa Salva is a small boutique hotel in central Venice which prides itself on its friendly and personal service from the Rosa Salva family who have owned the hotel for many years along with Venice’s most well-known pastry shop of the same name which sits right next door.
+Rosa Salva is a small boutique hotel in Venice.
+It is one of the rare family-run hotels in Venice, run by the Rosa Salva family who have owned the hotel for many years along with Venice’s most well-known pastry shop of the same name which sits right next door.
 With breakfast included, there’s no excuse not to try their mouthwatering croissants which come fresh from the cafe each morning.
-The hotel is located on a quiet side street just one bridge away from iconic Piazza San Marco, with many of Venice’s main sites on its doorstep.
+The hotel is located on a quiet side street just one bridge away from iconic Piazza San Marco, with many of Venice’s main sights on its doorstep.

 Address: Calle Fiubera 951, San Marco, 30124 Venice